 Kirkland has a 20 pro bono hour per lawyer target.
 Thankfully, “each seat gives good opportunities for pro bono work and people genuinely enjoy doing something different.”

 How to get a Kirkland & Ellis training contract

-Training contract deadline (2019): 14 July 2017
+Training contract deadline (2021): 14 July 2019 ( opens 1 October 2018)

-It's unlikely vac schemers will see a live transaction from start to finish, so the firm provides a mock transaction in which trainees conduct a negotiation exercise, hammer out the terms of a sponsorship deal and celebrate with Champagne at the closing.
+It's unlikely vacation schemers will see a live transaction from start to finish, so the firm provides a mock transaction in which the students conduct a negotiation exercise, hammer out the terms of a sponsorship deal and celebrate with Champagne at the closing.
 Cheers to that!

 Private equity explained